pandevim/dotfiles/README.md

 - Display Manager:
 - Boot Loader: GRUB
 - Dsk Environment: Not included in the installation just there for taste.
-  - GNOME / Unity / KDE
+  - GNOME / UNITY / KDE / MATE

 # How Do You Use?
 All dotfiles are under `/home` directory.